alphaspirit - Fotolia

 Comparing RAID levels: 0, 1, 5, 6, 10 and 50 explained

-RAID is a common method for protecting application data on hard disk drives and solid-state storage, with different types of RAID balancing the level of protection against price.
-The greater the protection, the higher the cost.
-As data storage has evolved, the number of RAID levels has increased.
+RAID is a common method for protecting application data on HDDs and solid-state storage, with different types of RAID balancing the level of protection and performance against the cost.
+The greater the performance or the level of protection, the higher the cost.

-- RAID 0: Disk striping
+• RAID 0: Disk striping.

-- RAID 1: Disk mirroring
+• RAID 1: Disk mirroring.

-- RAID 1+0: Disk mirroring and striping
+• RAID 1+0: Disk mirroring and striping.

-- RAID 2: Striping and Hamming code parity
+• RAID 2: Striping and Hamming code parity.

-- RAID 3: Parity disk
+• RAID 3: Parity disk.

-- RAID 4: Parity disk and block-level striping
+• RAID 4: Parity disk and block-level striping.

-- RAID 5: Disk striping with parity
+• RAID 5: Disk striping with parity.

-- RAID 5+0: Disk striping and distributed parity
+• RAID 5+0: Disk striping and distributed parity.

-- RAID 6: Disk striping with double parity
+• RAID 6: Disk striping with double parity.

-- Adaptive RAID: Option to use RAID 3 or RAID 5
+• Adaptive RAID: Option to use RAID 3 or RAID 5.

-- RAID 7: Non-standard with caching
+• RAID 7: Nonstandard with caching.

 RAID levels explained

 RAID levels can be broken into three categories: standard, nonstandard and nested.
 Standard levels of RAID are made up of the basic types of RAID numbered 0 through 6.
 A nonstandard RAID level is set to the standards of a particular company or open source project.
-Nonstandard RAID includes RAID 7, adaptive RAID, RAID S and Linux md RAID 10.
+Nonstandard RAID includes RAID 7, adaptive RAID, RAID-S and Linux md RAID 10.
 Nested RAID refers to combinations of RAID levels, such as RAID 10 (RAID 1+0) and RAID 50 (RAID 5+0).

 RAID 0: Disk striping

 RAID 0 is simple disk striping.
-All the data is spread out in chunks across all the SSDs or HDDs in the RAID set.
-RAID 0 offers great performance because you spread the load of storing data onto more physical drives.
+All the data is spread out in chunks across all of the SSDs or HDDs in the RAID set.
+RAID 0 offers great performance because users spread the load of storing data onto more physical drives.
 RAID 0 doesn't make use of disk parity, which is a way to make sure data has successfully been written when it is moved from one drive to another.
 Because RAID 0 doesn't make use of parity, it doesn't have data redundancy or fault tolerance.

 RAID 1: Disk mirroring

-RAID 1+0: Disk mirroring and striping
+RAID 10: Disk mirroring and striping

 RAID 2: Striping and Hamming code parity